1 Council Contact Details

 For certain positions, it is necessary to carry out a criminal records check to ensure that individuals are permitted to undertake the role in question.

 In other cases, the Council has a legitimate interest in processing personal data before, during and after the end of the employment relationship.
 Processing employee data allows the Council to:

-- To operate accident and incident reporting procedures, and track progress and required actions eg completion of RIDDOR reports
+- to operate accident and incident reporting procedures, and track progress and required actions, for example,completion of RIDDOR reports

 Where the Council relies on legitimate interests as a reason for processing data, it has considered whether or not those interests are overridden by the rights and freedoms of employees or workers and has concluded that they are not.